 Being in a conservation area meant that metal frame appearance had to be maintained but with double glazed window panels: With its tall narrow windows and roof styling, this gives the Centre a somewhat dominant feature but being set down some four feet below the main road,gives it a balanced aspect and which compliments the large Victorian houses opposite.

-During the late summer of 2016, the entrance area and main stairwell sees the beginnings of refurbishment programme with a new approach to modern day décor and lighting.
-The outer stairwell walls are now internally insulated, thanks to funding from a Green Energy Programme - courtesy of the Town Council with secondary glazing added to the large west wall window.
-The new entrance door is also thermally insulated and is power assisted, complete with touch pad wheelchair door opening facility.
+During the late summer of 2016, the entrance area and main stairwell saw the beginnings of a refurbishment programme with modern décor colours and lighting.
+The entrance and the inner stairwell walls are now thermally insulated, thanks to funding from Pen’s Green Energy Programme and support from the Cemlyn Jones Trust.
+The new entrance door is also thermally insulated and has a power assisted function, complete with a mobility access pad.

-The Centre is supported by our Town Council: However, the majority of the funding has to come from ourselves.
-The Centre boasts four full sized snooker tables in tip top condition being situated on the ground floor.
-The membership fee is very modest.
+The Centre is supported by the Town Council: However, the majority of funding has to be generated through the snooker hall and the function room receipts.
+The Centre has four full sized snooker tables in tip top condition, being situated on the ground floor.
+The membership fee, like the hall hire fees, is very modest.
 It's a warm and friendly place to be in.
 Hot and cold drinks available.
 If you are a good player, why not join one of our successful teams?

 The functions room is on the upper floor with a lift access.

 From the A55 roundabout - junction 16, pick up Conwy Road which runs parallel to the A55 (West).
 As the road begins a gentle right hand curve past the houses on the right, there will be a gap before you approach the large fronted building also on the right.
 Turn right into the first turning – Constitution Hill and then into the car park behind the building: Sat Nav. loc;-LL34 6AB Conwy Road/Constitution Hill.